5 Tips to Help Your Child Develop Good Homework Habits

 There are plenty of alternatives to ensure your child has all the supplies at hand to complete his/her assignments.

-Here are few great options to help your child keep organized and easily clean up afterwards:
+Here are a few great options to help your child keep organized and easily clean up afterward:

 4. Eliminate Distractions

-Phones ringing, TV on, the radio playing, the iPad, the dog barking, other sibling… yes, that’s life, but they are also all the things that interfere with your child’s concentration efforts.
+Phones ringing, TV on, the radio playing, the iPad, the dog barking, other siblings… yes, that’s life, but they are all things that interfere with your child’s concentration efforts.

 One of the best homework habits is to create as much of a homework-friendly environment as possible.